 - NYU Digital Accessibility Checklist

 - NYU Digital Accessibility How-To for Websites

 - See Reclaim Hosting’s Omeka section on Documentation for Reclaim Hosting.

-- Omeka’s own documentation (Note: skip all information on Omeka installation since Reclaim gives you one-click install via its c-panel.)
+- Omeka’s own documentation (Note: Skip all information on Omeka installation since you have one-click install via cPanel.)